Jellyfin

 Jellyfin is a free and open-source media server and suite of multimedia applications designed to organize, manage, and share digital media files to networked devices.
-Jellyfin consists of a server application installed on a machine running Microsoft Windows, macOS, Linux or in a Docker container, and another application running on a client device such as a smartphone, tablet, smart TV, streaming media player, game console or in a web browser.
+Jellyfin consists of a server application installed on a machine running Linux, Microsoft Windows, or macOS; and another application running on a client device such as a smartphone, tablet, smart TV, streaming media player, game console or in a web browser.
 Jellyfin also can serve media to DLNA and Chromecast-enabled devices.
 It is a fork of Emby.

 Features

-Jellyfin follows a client–server model that allows for multiple users and clients to connect, even simultaneously, and stream digital media remotely.
-Because Jellyfin runs as a fully self-contained server, there is no subscription-based consumption model that exists, and Jellyfin does not utilize an external connection nor third-party authentication for any of its functionality.
+Jellyfin follows a client–server model that allows multiple users and clients to connect and stream digital media remotely.
+Because Jellyfin runs as a self-contained server, there is no subscription-based consumption model, and Jellyfin does not utilize an external connection nor third-party authentication for this functionality.
 This enables Jellyfin to work on an isolated intranet in much the same fashion as it does over the Internet.
-Because it shares a heritage with Emby, some clients for that platform are unofficially compatible with Jellyfin, however as Jellyfin's codebase diverges from Emby, this becomes less possible.
+Because it shares a heritage with Emby, some clients for that platform are unofficially compatible with Jellyfin; however, as Jellyfin's codebase diverges from Emby, this becomes less possible.
 Jellyfin does not support a direct migration path from Emby.

 Jellyfin is extensible, and optional third-party plugins exist to provide additional feature functionality.
-The project hosts an official repository, however plugins need not be hosted in the official repository to be installable.
+The project hosts an official repository, although plugins need not be hosted in the official repository to be installable.

 Version 10.6.0 of the server software introduced a feature known as "SyncPlay", which provides functionality for multiple users to consume media content together in a synchronized fashion.
-Support to read epub ebooks with Jellyfin was also added.
-Also introduced is multiple plugin repositories.
-Anyone can now create unofficial plugins for Jellyfin and do not need to wait for them to be added to the official plugin repository.
-The web front end has been split off in a separate system in anticipation of the move towards a SQL backend and High Availability with multiple servers.
+Support to read epub-format ebooks with Jellyfin was also added, together with support for third-party plugin repositories, allowing users to create and install plugins without the need for the official repository.
+The web front-end has been split off in a separate system, in anticipation of the move towards a SQL back-end and high availability with multiple servers.

+Jellyfin can be run in a Docker container.

+Clients

+There are a number of Jellyfin clients that can be used to connect to a Jellyfin server via HTTP port 8096 or HTTPS port 8920 (in the default configuration).
+Jellyfin also can also act as a DLNA server (via a plugin) and send media to Chromecast-enabled devices.